Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Limitations

 \section{Limitations}

 Our extensions to publicly available Arabic-dialect datasets rely on LLM-assisted translation and MCQ$\to$OEQ conversion, which may introduce modeling biases (e.g., paraphrase drift, dialectal normalization) and occasional errors.
-Due to limited annotation capacity, we performed manual checks on small samples rather than exhaustive human verification.
-A full, dialect-sensitive manual check across varieties remains future work and would substantially improve the dataset’s reliability and utility for benchmarking dialectal cultural knowledge.
+Although we subsequently performed systematic annotation and dialectal post-editing to improve naturalness and quality, the experimental results reported in this paper were computed on the automatically generated versions of the datasets prior to human post-editing.
+As a result, the reported benchmarks may underestimate the quality and usability of the finalized released datasets.